coqui-ai/STT-models/french/commonvoice-fr/MODEL_CARD.md

-# Model card for Catalan STT
+# Model card for French STT

 Jump to section: